CasperGN/oobfuzz/README.md

 If in doubt, please chech [setup.py](setup.py) to ensure that nothing malicious is happening.

 ## Run

+Update the payloads folder containing your own payloads.

 Most often want to run as such:
 ```